Words of the Financially Challenged

 “It’s only $10 a month”

 Little things do add up.
 This is one of the reasons why she can’t save any money.
-Sure, each membership and monthly fee only cost $10-20 per month, but she has about a dozen of these going — i.e., premium channels, web-access for her cell phone, online movies membership, satellite TV, satellite radio, magazines, Xbox Live, Netflix, etc. Sometimes, you just have to say enough is enough.
+Sure, each membership and monthly fee only cost $10-20 per month, but she has about a dozen of these going — i.e., premium channels, online movies membership, satellite TV, satellite radio, magazines, Xbox Live, Netflix, etc. Sometimes, you just have to say enough is enough.
 Do you really need all these things to keep you happy?

 “You never know what’s going to happen tomorrow”